vekatze/neut/book/src/commands.md

 `neut build` builds the current module and creates executables.
 It also creates cache files of the source files for faster compilation.

-`neut build TARGET` builds all the targets defined in `module.ens`.
+`neut build TARGET` builds the target `TARGET` defined in `module.ens`.
 For example, suppose that the `module.ens` of a module contains the following section:

 ```ens
 {